jonnyderme/Computer-Graphics/README.md

-# 📌 Assignment 1: Triangle Filling
+# 📌 Assignment 1: Triangle Filling - Scanline algorithm for triangle rasterization and shading
+to images
 ## 📝 Assignment Overview

 This assignment focuses on implementing triangle rasterization and color shading techniques using linear interpolation.
 The objective is to simulate the coloring of 3D objects projected in 2D, using both **Flat** and **Gouraud shading** techniques.